varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - **Entropy**
   - Finite resource on any system
-  - Not all random generators are suitabe for creating session ID
+  - Not all random generators are suitable for creating session ID
     - Java.util.random for examples, is guessable by only looking at a few bytes

-## Stream Ciphers and Message Authetication Codes
+## Stream Ciphers and Message Authentication Codes

 ### Stream Ciphers